 The term "performance projections" refers to estimates of future performance.
-Projections may be inferred from past performance, may be based on competitors' or similar organizations' performance that must be met or exceeded, may be predicted based on changes in a dynamic environment, or may be goals for future performance.
+Projections may be inferred from past performance, may be based on the performance of comparable or competitive organizations that must be met or exceeded, may be predicted based on changes in a dynamic education market, or may be goals for future performance.
 Projections integrate estimates of your organization's rate of improvement and change, and they may be used to indicate where breakthrough improvement or innovation is needed.
 While performance projections may be set to attain a goal, they also may be predicted levels of future performance that indicate the challenges your organization faces in achieving a goal.
 Thus, performance projections serve as a key management planning tool.